 If you have lost less than $30 grand, you will have to start writing letters to even get the advisor disciplined.

 To make sure this doesn’t happen to you, do a thorough check on the financial planner or investment advisor’s record and reputation.
 You can check on the SEC (Securities Exchange Commission) website to view previous complaints and violations.
-Or search here for a list of local financial planners to match your needs.

 And by all means, don’t leave that investment advisors office unless you are completely clear about what that person is doing with your money.
 Confusion is not an option, no matter how frustrated or busy that advisor appears.
 It is your hard earned cash and if that advisor has to explain it 20 times, then so be it.